 Nurse Midwifery Programs: Clinical Hours Requirements

 Clinical hours requirements for nurse midwifery programs typically range from 600 to 1000 hours, depending on the program.
+DNP students will need to complete at least 1000 post-BSN clinical hours in order to qualify for the doctorate, and many schools require more than that.
 Clinical hours, otherwise known as clinical practicums, are defined as the time that a nursing midwifery student spends in an actual medical setting, fulfilling real nurse midwife responsibilities and working with women across the lifespan, as well as before, during and after pregnancy.
 Clinical hours must be completed under the supervision of a preceptor, who is a medical professional that oversees students’ work and provides guidance during their clinical internship.

 Clinical hours for accredited online nurse midwifery programs can include on-call hours, and are sometimes divided into several clinical rotations that focus on certain areas within nurse midwifery, such as antepartum care, gynecological health care, and primary care of women and infants.
 Most nurse midwifery programs integrate clinical hours into their curriculum, so that students fulfill their clinical hours alongside courses in which they discuss and learn information that is relevant to their clinical experiences.